Start page

 This assumption seems to be contradicted by the fact that "… there are in the supposed habitat of PIE speakers in VI – V millennium BC no archeological culture that would explicitly relate to the Proto-Indo-European one" (GAMKRELIDZE T.V., IVANOV V.V., 1984: 891).

-These and other evidence let to suggest that the existence of Proto- Nostratic language we should assume long before VII millennium BC Start time and place of its formation is still difficult exactly to determine.
+These and other evidence suggest that the existence of the Proto-Nostratic language we should assume long before VII millennium BC Start time and place of its formation are still difficult exactly to determine.
 However, V. Alekseev admits the possibility of the existence of centers, within which there were main events of race-genetic processes.
 One of such two possible sites in the world he thinks to be in West Asia and the Eastern Mediterranean (ALEKSEEV V.P., 1991: 49).
-However, in 1947, monocenteric hypothesis was proposed by J. Roginskiy supported by other researchers (CHEBOKSAROV N.N., CHEBOKSAROVA I.A., 1985: 151).
-In accordance with this hypothesis, the type of modern man emerged in the Near East and the Mediterranean as a result of the mixing of different representatives of the Neanderthal type.
-There are reasons to believe that "typological heterogeneity of Paleolithic humanity was smaller than a modern one, and this is a clear argument in favor of the hypothesis monocentrism.
+However, in 1947, the monocentric hypothesis was proposed by J. Roginskiy supported by other researchers (CHEBOKSAROV N.N., CHEBOKSAROVA I.A., 1985: 151).
+Following this hypothesis, the type of modern man emerged in the Near East and the Mediterranean as a result of the mixing of different representatives of the Neanderthal type.
+There are reasons to believe that the "typological heterogeneity of Paleolithic humanity was smaller than a modern one, and this is a clear argument in favor of the hypothesis of monocentrism.
 (SHCHOKIN HEORHIY.
 2002: 77).

 Speakers of common Nostratic language undoubtedly stood still at a relatively low cultural level.
 Modern languages of this language superfamily have only vague traces of common forms in the accounting system (see " To the Primary Formation of Numerals in the Nostratic Languages").
 Common numerals appeared in separated Nostratic languages after the split of the Nostratic community, although it is possible to find traces of subsequent borrowings.
-Also, there are no common words related to developed forms of economic and construction.
+Also, there are no common words related to developed forms of economics and construction.
 There are among the 34 common language features found in materials of V. Illich–Svitych prevailing morphemes, pronouns, and verbs meaning "to beat", "to split", "to cut", "to chop", "to drill", "to bend", "to seize", "to tear", "to knit" "to scream".
 Words meaning "ear", "many", "deep", "night", "edge" and similar others are present too.
-Noteworthy is the fact that this group is dominated by words from technological and hunting semantics, but there are two words for signaling very necessary during hunting.
+Noteworthy is the fact that words from technological and hunting semantics dominated in this group but there are two words for signaling very necessary during hunting.
 As an example is given separately a small list of the common lexical heritage of Nostratic languages, where maybe present words appeared in the period of Nostratic community, as also since later time.

 Another word was present in the Sumerian language for deity – dingir or diĝir which connection with Turkic tengri, tejri, tanri, tärä "god" is considered undoubted.
 Fin. tunturi "high forestless mountain" иand Lapp. tundar, tuoddar "a mountain".
 They also include here Hatt. tux "deity", Circassian tkhe "god, deity", Indo-European *deiuos "god", "heaven" (KADYRDZIEV K.S., 1983, 130-148), and it looks doubtful for phonetic reasons.
 In contrast, Old Germanic match *đunra "thunder", "god of thunder" can hardly be a coincidence, but its origin has another explanation.

-However, during that flood water can not flood the Armenian plateau, so there was another cause, and this is acknowledged by the authors and advocates of the Black Sea deluge theory.
+However, the water can not flood the Armenian plateau during that flood.
+Another cause exists acknowledged by the authors and advocates of the Black Sea deluge theory.
 They believe that the Bible legend was caused by flooding of the Persian Gulf due to the same rise of the ocean level:

 Flooding was not catastrophic, but very great: the length of the Persian Gulf is about 1000 km.
 In addition, the Biblical evidence that "all the fountains of the great deep burst forth, and the windows of the heavens were opened.
 The rain fell on the earth forty days and forty nights" looks more like tropical monsoon rain in the Indian Ocean than the flood in temperate climates of the Northern Black Sea Coast.
 (ZALIZNIAK L.L.
 2005, 8).